 The mental and emotional tendencies accumulated by specific actions and experiences in the past, render the ego-mind susceptible to similar actions and experiences in the present and in the future.
 After a certain point of saturation is reached, however, this tendency is checked and counter-balanced by a natural reaction which manifests in a complete shift toward the opposite direction.
-Its aim is to clear the way for the operation of reverse tendencies.
+Its aim is to clear the way for the counter-balanced.

+for the operation of reverse tendencies.